Asian Green Beans Recipe

 Most typically, the side dishes on our menu are uninspired.
 We bake potatoes, make simple rice pilaf, or cook up some fresh or frozen vegetables.
 But when we’re having company for dinner or celebrating a birthday or holiday, it’s time to shake up the standard routine.

 These sauteed green beans only take a couple of extra minutes to throw together and will disappear quickly.
-I’m also dying to try these Roasted Green Beans from Rachel Cooks.
 Here are a few other family favorites: